 We’re partnering with the Armory Foundation to offer FOUR Runner in Red – Racing to the Cure TEAMS as part of the Armory’s iconic 26.2 Indoor NY Marathon relay in April, 2019.

-Each team in the marathon relay will have FIVE members on a Runner in Red team.
-Each member will run 5.2 miles on the Armory’s famous 8-lap indoor track (where the Millrose Games are held.)
+Each team in the marathon relay will have SIX members on a Runner in Red team.
+Each member will run 4 miles on the Armory’s famous 8-lap indoor track (where the Millrose Games are held.)

 Those on our Runner in Red teams will have fun, share camaraderie and help create awareness for the need to cure lung cancer (our Runner in Red cause) which takes the lives of more women than any other cancer.

 We’ll be allocating FOUR spots on our teams to women runners who enter the Runner in Red Essay Competition.
-Women runners who submit essays and want to be considered for a spot on a team will be chosen in a drawing following the close of the competition on Dec 15.
-Those chosen for the teams will be announced on Jan 15 when the essays winners in each category are announced.
+Women runners who submit essays and want to be considered for a spot on a team will be chosen in a drawing this spring.
+The drawing for the four spots on our four teams will be held on March 1 (and winners announced the next day, March 2.)
+See the ENTER page for full details.

 GOOD NEWS: all runners in the Armory charity event will cool down with a cold beer after the race!

 Barb’s Beer, a 501c3 charity, raises funds for our Runner in Red effort to help find a cure for lung cancer.
-All participants in the Armory’s three-day marathon – April 12, 13 and 14 – including those on our Runner in Red – Racing to the Cure teams, will get a free Barb’s Beer at the end of their run!
+All participants in the Armory’s three-day marathon – April 12, 13 and 14 – including those on our Runner in Red – Racing to the Cure teams, will find Barb’s Beer available at the end of their run!
 See more about our Barb’s Beer cure lung cancer campaign at barbsbeer.org.

 The figure in our program’s logo is not clip art, it’s a silhouette of Barb Murphy, Runner in Red author Tom Murphy’s late wife, crossing the finish line in the 2000 Boston Marathon.
 Barb passed away from lung cancer in 2013.
 There is no cost to enter the Runner in Red Essay Competition, but contributions to help us expand the essay competition and support a cure for lung cancer are welcome – DONATE.